L-Mykola/binance-orderbook-monitoring-system/readme.md

 - **Telegram Notifications:** If the current order volume deviates significantly from the volume-weighted average value over a specified period, a notification is sent to a designated Telegram group using the `python-telegram-bot` library.
 - **Parallel Data Processing:** The system processes data from different currency pairs in parallel using asyncio tasks.
 - **Configuration Management:** System parameters, such as Binance API keys, database connection details, notification thresholds, and Telegram bot settings, are loaded from a `settings.json` file.
-- **Performance Monitoring:** The system logs information about significant order volume deviations to the console.
+- **Performance Monitoring:** The system logs information about significant order volume deviations to the `performance.log` file.

 ## System Architecture